-En el programa tratarán temas de actualidad muy interesantes.In the programm they'll talk about very interesting current issues.
+En el programa tratarán temas de actualidad muy interesantes.In the programme they'll talk about very interesting current issues.

 La obra de Lorca trata el problema de la represión social de la época.Lorca's work addresses the problem of social repression of the time.

 Used in this same way, "tratar" can also refer to "treating/curing an illness or a health problem".
 For example:

 Ojalá encuentren la medicina adecuada para tratar su enfermedad.I hope they find the right medicine to treat his illness.